vako-ai/tb-amr/TERMS_OF_SERVICE.md

 ## Ownership and Copyright

-The TB Antimicrobial Resistance (TB-AMR) Platform ("the Software") is owned and operated by Sid Chakravarthy / Statwig ("Owner").
+The TB Antimicrobial Resistance (TB-AMR) Platform ("the Software") is owned and operated by Sid Chakravarthy / VakoAI ("Owner").

 **Copyright Notice**: Copyright (c) 2025 TB Antimicrobial Resistance (TB-AMR) Project Contributors.
 All rights reserved.